clean-code-craft-p-1/test-driven-ranges/README.md

 ### Input

-Consider a set of periodic current samples from a charging session to be:
+A set of periodic current samples from a charging session, as an array of integers.
+For example:
 `3, 3, 5, 4, 10, 11, 12`

 ### Functionality